-TOH GIAP ENG VINCE
+TOH GIAP ENG VINCEChairman, Executive Director

-Executive Deputy Chairman, Executive Director

-Formerly CEO of the Group, Mr Toh was appointed as Executive Deputy Chairman of the Group with effect from 4 January 2016.
-Mr Toh's responsibilities are to identify and secure investment and development properties in new markets, explore and develop related or new businesses as well as assist the Chairman in the overall stewardship and governance of the Group.
+Formerly the Executive Deputy Chairman of the Group, Mr Toh was appointed Chairman with effect from 1 January 2022.
+Mr Toh's responsibilities are to identify and secure investment and development properties in new markets, explore and develop related or new businesses as well as the overall stewardship and governance of the Group.
 Mr Toh started his career in the banking and finance industry and holds a Bachelor of Arts (Business), United Kingdom.
 Mr Toh is also a member of the Nominating Committee.

-IVAN HOH

-Executive Director & Chief Executive Officer
+HOH CHIN YIEP IVAN Executive Director & Chief Executive Officer

-Ivan was appointed the Executive Director of the Group in June 2020.
+Mr Hoh was appointed the Executive Director of the Group in June 2020.
 He is also the Chief Executive Officer where he oversees the Group's businesses and implements the directions, strategies and plans of the Board.
 Mr Hoh co-founded and was previously the Managing Director at PropNex International - the project marketing arm of PropNex.
 He is a veteran in both the local and overseas property scenes and possesses immense experience in the fields of real estate and project marketing over the span of 27 years.
 Prior to joining Heeton, Mr Hoh was Executive Director, Director and Head of Department of various agencies and real estate development consultancies including Knight Frank, HSR and OrangeTee.